-Cloned cars sold in Greater Manchester eBay scam - BBC News

 Cloned cars sold in Greater Manchester eBay scam

-Criminals are using eBay to sell stolen and cloned cars, duping victims out of tens of thousands of pounds, a BBC investigation has revealed.
+Criminals are using eBay to sell stolen and cloned cars, a BBC investigation has revealed.

-The vehicles were being sold in Greater Manchester via at least three accounts on the website after having their details switched with legitimate cars.
+The vehicles were being sold in Greater Manchester via at least three accounts after having their details switched with legitimate cars.

 Among the victims was a retired police officer who lost £17,000 buying a Mercedes from a seller in Rochdale.